Skip to content

 It demonstrates a working example of a made-up SaaS car-sharing platform just for demonstration purposes.

-You would, of course, replace that stuff with your own code!
+You would, of course, NOT be building a car sharing business, and you of course, will be replacing that stuff with your own code!
 It is only there to demonstrate real code examples you can learn from.

 The starter template also takes care of these specific kinds of things: